Walker, Edwards-Helaire among fantasy football RBs to avoid in Week 15 - UPI.com

 MIAMI, Dec.
 13 (UPI) -- Kenneth Walker and Clyde Edwards-Helaire are among my fantasy football running backs to avoid in lineups in Week 15.

 If you need more options for your roster, check out my top add/drops article.
-My Week 15 rankings for quarterbacks and wide receivers will also be available and updated throughout the week.
+My Week 15 rankings for quarterbacks and wide receivers are also available and will be updated throughout the week.

 Christian McCaffrey, Alvin Kamara, Saquon Barkley, Rachaad White and Raheem Mostert lead my Top 30 rankings, which are listed below.
 Bijan Robinson, Breece Hall, Jahmyr Gibbs, Kyren Williams and Tony Pollard round out my Top 10 plays.